Apparent nonlinear damping triggered by quantum fluctuations

-Nonlinear damping, the change in damping rate with the amplitude of oscillations, is ubiquitous in nature.
+Amplitude-dependent (nonlinear) damping is ubiquitous in nature.
 It was famously described mathematically by van der Pol~\cite{van1926lxxxviii} in the context of his work on vacuum tube circuits~\cite{cartwbight1960balthazar}.
 Now, it is used to describe the physics of a diverse set of systems, such as the rolling of ships in waves~\cite{taylan2000effect} or the nervous system~\cite{fitzhugh1961impulses}.
-It has attracted recent interest due to its appearance in novel experimental platforms such as nanoscale ferromagnets~\cite{barsukov2019giant}, superconducting circuits~\cite{gao2007noise,castellanos2007widely,o2008microwave,gao2008experimental} and nanoelectromechanical systems (NEMS)~\cite{zaitsev2012nonlinear,imboden2013observation,imboden2014dissipation} made for example from carbon nanotubes, graphene~\cite{eichler2011nonlinear,singh2016negative} or superconducting metal~\cite{yanai2017mechanical}.
+It has attracted recent interest due to its appearance in novel experimental platforms such as nanoscale ferromagnets~\cite{barsukov2019giant}, superconducting circuits~\cite{gao2007noise,castellanos2007widely,o2008microwave,gao2008experimental} and nanoelectromechanical systems (NEMS)~\cite{PhysRevE.74.046619,zaitsev2012nonlinear,imboden2013observation,imboden2014dissipation} made for example from carbon nanotubes, graphene~\cite{eichler2011nonlinear,singh2016negative} or superconducting metal~\cite{yanai2017mechanical}.
 In some of these systems the nonlinearity is well explained~\cite{atalaya2016nonlinear,shoshani2017anomalous,guttinger2017energy,dong2018strong}.
-Most notably the saturation of two-level systems in the environment can cause the damping rate to decrease, as the power injected into the system increases~\cite{yanai2017mechanical,gao2007noise,o2008microwave,gao2008experimental}.
-But the origin of an increase in damping in certain NEMS~\cite{eichler2011nonlinear,zaitsev2012nonlinear,imboden2013observation,imboden2014dissipation} or superconducting resonators~\cite{castellanos2007widely} remains speculative.
+Most notably the saturation of two-level systems in the environment can cause negative nonlinear damping: the damping rate decreases as the power injected into the system increases~\cite{yanai2017mechanical,gao2007noise,o2008microwave,gao2008experimental}.
+But the origin of an increase in damping with power in certain NEMS~\cite{eichler2011nonlinear,zaitsev2012nonlinear,imboden2013observation,imboden2014dissipation} or superconducting resonators~\cite{castellanos2007widely} remains speculative.
 Understanding the origin of nonlinear damping in some of these systems is critical due to the importance of their energy damping rates in applications such as NEMS based mass sensing~\cite{chaste2012nanomechanical} or spectrometry~\cite{hanay2012single}, as well as quantum-limited amplification~\cite{vijay2011observation,aumentado2020superconducting} in superconducting quantum computers~\cite{arute2019quantum}.